Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 "What's going to happen if you have a baby?"

 Dog owners have plenty of responsibilities.
-Besides giving it food and shelter, they are also responsible for training it and socializing it.
+Besides providing food and shelter, they are also responsible for training and socializing their pets.

-It is commendable that OP and her husband took the dog to training classes, but they probably went lenient after it, and the dog got confused and went back to its old ways.
+It is commendable that OP and her husband took the dog to training classes, but they probably became lenient afterward, and the dog got confused and reverted to its old ways.

 This situation illustrates the emotional attachments individuals develop with their pets, often leading to conflicts in family settings.
 The husband's strong reaction underscores the need for family discussions about expectations and boundaries concerning pets.
 Engaging in open dialogue can help foster understanding and cooperation among family members.